jankotek/mapdb-site/doc/htreemap.rst

 HTreeMap
 ========

-HTreeMap (provides HashMap and HashSet) is one of ``Map``'s offered by MapDB.
+HTreeMap provides ``HashMap`` and ``HashSet``.
 It has great performance with large keys.
 It also offers entry expiration based on size or time-to-live

 HTreeMap is *segmented Hash Tree*.
 Most hash collections use hash table based in fixed size array, when it becomes full, all data has to be moved and rehashed into